 Chapter 13 Bankruptcy, also known as a “wage earner’s plan,” allows an individual to develop an installment plan and repay their debts over a period of time.
 Although this chapter offers several advantages over Chapter 7 Bankruptcy, some people hesitate to file due to common myths and misconceptions about the process.
-For over 25 years, Groce & DeArmon has provided legal aid for bankruptcy cases.
+For over 25 years, Groce & DeArmon, P.C. has provided legal aid for bankruptcy cases.
 To clear up some confusion, our bankruptcy attorneys debunk some common myths about Chapter 13 Bankruptcy.

 Myth #1.
 It is Difficult to Qualify for Chapter 13 Bankruptcy

 Many people refrain from filing for Chapter 13 Bankruptcy because they assume they will not meet the qualifications.
 This is slightly misleading.
 While there are some strict qualifications for this chapter – including debt limits and income requirements – more people qualify than you might expect.
 As of April 1st, 2016, your secured debts (mortgages and liens) cannot exceed $1,184,200 and your unsecured debts cannot exceed $394,725 for Chapter 13.
 To see if you qualify, consult a bankruptcy attorney.

 Myth #2.
 You are Locked into a Payment Plan